 For centuries, eggs have come to the rescue.
 Providing an easy meal or snack that is satisfying, simple to prepare and nutritious.

 How many hens will I need to be self-sufficient?

-If you enjoy eating a couple of eggs everyday for breakfast than you will require a few hens to sustain your diet.
+If you enjoy eating a couple of eggs every day for breakfast or enjoy baking or cooking, then you will need a few hens to sustain your needs.

 Hens are more than a food source

 Laying hens make self-sufficient gardens become a reality.
 No need for chemical fertilizers.
 Chicken manure is one of the best organic fertilizers as it is high in nitrogen, phosphorus, and potassium.
 This natural fertilizer helps improve yield and growth in vegetables, flowers, and fruit trees.

 Hens are also known to be low maintenance when it comes to pets.
 Laying hens can live up to 5-10 years depending on their breed and will produce an abundance of fresh eggs for your family during that time.
 Keeping hens is a fun and rewarding experience that provides many benefits beyond just fresh eggs.